 17 Best Foods To Stop Hair Loss

-Fact: If you're older than fifteen, the era of your thickest hair has come and gone.
-From now on, the name of the game is to keep as much of that stuff on your head and maintaining its luster, strength and shine.
+If you're older than fifteen, the era of your thickest hair has come and gone.
+From now on, the name of the game is to keep as much of that stuff on your head.
+(And to maintain its luster, strength, and shine.)

-Although the causes of hair loss are many — including genetics, age, hormones, nutrient deficiencies, toxicity, medications and autoimmunity — changing the diet can, in many cases, be helpful.
-"Proper diet and supplements can slow or reverse hair loss, and make the hair thicker and healthier," says nutritionist Dr. Joseph Debé.
+Although the causes of hair loss are many — including genetics, age, hormones, nutrient deficiencies, toxicity, medications, and autoimmunity — changing your diet can, in many cases, be helpful.
+"Proper diet and supplements can slow or reverse hair loss, and make the hair thicker and healthier," says nutritionist Joseph Debé, DC, CDN, CCSP.

 Below are 17 nutrient-rich foods that have been shown to keep hair healthy and full.
 And while we're on the subject of aging, you won't want to miss our exclusive report: 30 Foods You Should Never Eat After Age 30.

 Vitamin C prevents hair from becoming brittle and breaking.
-In a double-blind, placebo-controlled study published in the Journal of Clinical and Aesthetic Dermatology, researchers tested an oral supplement containing vitamin C in women with thinning hair.
+In a double-blind, placebo-controlled 2012 study published in the Journal of Clinical and Aesthetic Dermatology, researchers tested an oral supplement containing vitamin C in women with thinning hair.
 They found the supplement promoted "significant hair growth in women with temporary hair thinning."
-Although we often think of oranges as the best source of vitamin C, one guava packs four to five times as much.
-We've rounded up 6 more foods that are the Best Sources of Vitamin C.
+Although we often think of oranges as the best source of vitamin C, just a half of a medium red bell pepper packs 158 percent of your DV of the nutrient.
+We've rounded up 6 more foods that are the best sources of vitamin c.

 Eggs are packed with a B vitamin called biotin, which helps hair grow and strengthens brittle fingernails.
+Out of a group of women with hair loss, 36 percent of them were identified to have a biotin deficiency in an International Journal of Trichology study.
 Not having enough of this vitamin can lead to hair loss.
-Other good sources of biotin: almonds, avocados and salmon.
+Other good sources of biotin: almonds, avocados, and salmon.

-Full of protein, iron, zinc and biotin, lentils also have plenty of folic acid.
-The body needs folic acid to restore the health of red blood cells that supply skin and scalp with hair-healthening oxygen.
-Foods rich in folic acid are also good for healthy sperm.
+Full of protein, iron, zinc, and biotin, lentils also have plenty of folic acid.
+The body needs folic acid to restore the health of red blood cells that supply skin and scalp with hair-healthy oxygen, according to Johns Hopkins Medicine.

 Zinc is an important mineral for overall health.
 When you don't have enough, you can experience hair loss — even in your eyelashes!
-Debé notes that zinc supplementation has been shown to improve hair loss in women with polycystic ovary syndrome (PCOS).
+Dr. Debé notes that zinc supplementation has been shown to improve hair loss in women with polycystic ovary syndrome (PCOS), according to a Biological Trace Element Research study.
 How?
 Zinc helps the cells responsible for building hair do their thing.
-You can also find rich stores of zinc in beef, crab and lobster.
+You can also find rich stores of zinc in beef, crab, and lobster.

 Nuts and Seeds

-"There are a few research-proven options to consider for male pattern baldness," says Debé.
+"There are a few research-proven options to consider for male pattern baldness," says Dr. Debé.
 "These include tocotrienols, saw palmetto and beta-sitosterol.
-A good food source for beta sitosterol is pistachios”.
+A good food source for beta-sitosterol is pistachios."
 Walnuts and other nuts contain oils that add to the amount of elastin in your hair.
 Elastin keeps hair supple and stops it from breaking.
-Walnuts are just one of the 6 Best Nuts for Weight loss!

 Dermatologists treating hair loss look at the level of ferritin in your blood, because they can deduce what your body is doing with all the iron they told you to add to your diet during your initial consultation.
-If you'd been eating plenty of bok choy—which is super iron rich—they would likely see a spike in your ferritin levels.
+If you'd been eating plenty of bok choy—which is a super iron-rich food—they would likely see a spike in your ferritin levels.

 Besides iron, another important mineral for keeping the shine off your dome is magnesium.
+When your body has a magnesium deficiency, it can lead to a higher concentration of calcium, which may lead to higher insulin levels.
+Higher insulin levels may cause hair loss, according to the Indian Dermatology Online Journal.
 Halibut has plenty of magnesium, as do several other types of fish.